kubernetes/examples/staging/kos/README.md

-are created, we replaced the hard-to-enforce constraint that two subnets violating the invariants cannot exist with the easier-to-enforce constraint that if two subnets violating the invariants exist, subnet consumers use only one and ignore the other.
+are created, we replaced the hard-to-enforce constraint that two subnets violating the invariants cannot exist with the easier-to-enforce constraint that if two subnets violating the invariants exist, subnet consumers use at most one.
 To achieve this, each subnet has a `bool` field called `SubnetStatus.Validated`.
 Upon creation it is set to false by the extension API server, which also sets it to false after updates to `SubnetSpec.IPv4` (the CIDR) and `SubnetSpec.VNI`.
 Consumers of subnets (currently only the [IPAM controller](#the-ipam-controller)) can use a subnet only when `SubnetStatus.Validated` is `true`.

-The subnets validator task is setting `SubnetStatus.Validated` as appropriate for every subnet.
-It uses an Informer to remain apprised of all the subnets and follows the usual Kubernetes controller design pattern based on a rate limiting queue and worker goroutines.
+The subnets validator's task is setting `SubnetStatus.Validated` as appropriate for every subnet.
+It uses an Informer to remain appraised of all the subnets and follows the usual Kubernetes controller design pattern based on a rate limiting queue and worker goroutines.
 When a worker processes an existing subnet *X*, it does a live list of all the existing subnets against the